 I have a laptop, a phone, and some other basic tech (none of which are new by any means) and that’s pretty much all I need.

 10. Mouthwash + Body Wash

 I figured I might as well combine these together since they’re both bathroom products that I no longer buy.
-I make my own mouthwash from peppermint essential oil, baking soda and filtered water.
-I also use an all-natural bar of soap for my body.
-I’ve noticed that a bar of natural soap is significantly cheaper than a bottle of body wash, creates less waste from the packaging and lasts even longer!
+I make my own mouthwash from peppermint essential oil, baking soda, and filtered water.
+I also use an all-natural bar of soap instead of body wash.
+I’ve noticed that a bar of natural soap is significantly cheaper than a bottle of body wash, creates less waste from the packaging, and lasts even longer.